ThreatLabz/iocs/README.md

 # Zscaler ThreatLabz IOCs
-This repository is for Indicators of Compromise (IOCs) from Zscaler ThreatLabz public reports
+This repository contains Indicators of Compromise (IOCs) from the Zscaler ThreatLabz team.
+Enjoy!